rohrerj/scion/doc/dev/design/FABRID.rst

 Processing at the endhost
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To be able to send a FABRID packet, the endhost has to choose a path that supports its path and policy constraints.
 A detailed explanation on how endhost applications can find such paths is given in the section :ref:`Exposing policies to the end hosts <endhost_policy_selection>`.
 Once a path has been found, with specific policies for each hop in the path, the path and an array containing one policy per hop is given to the FABRID snet implementation.
 The snet implementation then constructs the FABRID packet by automatically requesting the necessary DRKeys and computing the hop validation fields.
 The packet can then be sent to the border router for further forwarding.
 A receiving endhost can recompute the path validator to verify that the packet was forwarded over this path.
-With this the endhost is able to create FABRID packets and then send them to the border router for further forwarding.
-The FABRID snet implementation will automatically request the necessary DRKeys and compute the hop validation fields, the endhost only has to provide the path and the FABRID policies.
-Then the receiving endhost can recompute the path validator to verify that the packet was forwarded over this path.

-Control plane
+Modifications of the control plane
 ---------------

 Control service